 Excelsior Capital Ltd - Asset Resilience Ratio

 Excelsior Capital Ltd (ECL) has an Asset Resilience Ratio of 75.14% as of December 2025.
 The Asset Resilience Ratio measures the percentage of a company's total assets that are held in liquid form (cash and short-term investments).
 This metric indicates how well-positioned the company is to handle unexpected financial challenges, economic downturns, or strategic opportunities without requiring external financing.
-Read ECL current and long-term liabilities for a breakdown of total debt and financial obligations.
+Check Excelsior Capital Ltd strategic asset allocation index to assess the company's strategic physical and investment asset allocation.

 Liquid Assets